RosettaCommons/demos/tutorials/full_atom_vs_centroid/README.md

 core.conformation.Conformation: [ WARNING ] missing heavyatom:  CD1 on residue ILE 2
 ...
 ```
 Finally, Rosetta builds the missing sidechains.
-Since there is no information about the conformation of the sidechains in the centroid representation, **different runs produce slightly different sidechain conformations**.
+>Since there is no information about the conformation of the sidechains in the centroid representation, different runs produce slightly different sidechain conformations.
 ```html
 ...
 core.pack.pack_missing_sidechains: packing residue number 1 because of missing atom number 6 atom name  CG